radonn24/Stable-Diffusion-Tutorials-Guides-Tips-Tricks-References-and-more/README.md

 # Stable Diffusion: Tutorials, Guides, Tips, Tricks, References, and more ...

-Stable Diffusion is a revolutionary new AI image generation model that can produce stunning and lifelike images from text descriptions.
+[Stable Diffusion](https://stability.ai/) is a revolutionary new AI image generation model that can produce stunning and lifelike images from text descriptions.
 This repository is a carefully curated collection of helpful links (that I am familiar with).
 It provides a holistic overview of Stable Diffusion, including setup instructions, tutorials, guides, tips, tricks, references, and so on.
 We encourage you to contribute to this repository!

 - [Stable Diffusion: Tutorials, Guides, Tips, Tricks, References, and more ...](#stable-diffusion-tutorials-guides-tips-tricks-references-and-more-)
 	- [1.
 Getting Started](#1-getting-started)
-		- [⭐ \[YT Playlist\] ⭐ Watch the "Stable Diffusion Beginner Guide" Playlist](#-yt-playlist--watch-the-stable-diffusion-beginner-guide-playlist)
+		- [⭐ \[Link to playlist\] ⭐ Watch the "Stable Diffusion Beginner Guide" Playlist](#-link-to-playlist--watch-the-stable-diffusion-beginner-guide-playlist)
 		- [Installation on Windows 10/11, with NVidia-GPUs, using release package](#installation-on-windows-1011-with-nvidia-gpus-using-release-package)
 		- [Install additional Models, Extensions, ControlNet and more ...](#install-additional-models-extensions-controlnet-and-more-)
 	- [2.
 Awesome Stable Diffusion Models](#2-awesome-stable-diffusion-models)